Orlando Miracle

 The Orlando Miracle were a Women's National Basketball Association (WNBA) team based in Orlando, Florida.
 It began play in the 1999 WNBA season.
 The Miracle relocated, in 2003, to Uncasville, Connecticut, where the team became the Connecticut Sun.
 The Miracle was a sister team to the NBA's Orlando Magic.

-Franchise history
+History

 The city of Orlando was granted an expansion franchise in 1998, and the Orlando Miracle took the floor for the 1999 WNBA season.
+The league held their second expansion draft for the Miracle and the Minnesota Lynx on April 6, 1999.